Generic name: fexofenadine [ FEX-oh-FEN-a-deen ]

 Older adults may be more sensitive to the effects of this medicine.
 If you are 65 or older, ask a doctor before taking Aller-Ease.

-This medicine may contain phenylalanine.
-Tell your doctor if you have phenylketonuria (PKU).
+This medicine may contain phenylalanine and could be harmful if you have phenylketonuria (PKU).

 How should I take Aller-Ease?